India orders all Mother Teresa care homes inspected

 In the aftermath of the adoption scandal, the Missionaries of Charity had said it would carefully look into the Jharkhand case and ensure the incident was never repeated.

-Headquartered in Kolkata in eastern India, the charity runs several institutions across the country.
+Headquartered in the eastern city of Kolkata, the charity runs several institutions across the country.

 Comments